-Located in the heart of London, Aldgate is a contemporary area defined by sky scrapers and modern apartments.
-Each apartment contains a comfortable living space, a fully equipped kitchen, complimentary Wi-Fi and great access to the city of London.
+Located in the heart of London, Aldgate is a contemporary area defined by skyscrapers and modern apartments.
+Each apartment comes with a comfortable living space, a fully equipped kitchen, complimentary Wi-Fi, and great access to the city of London.
 Perfect for long or short stays, serviced apartments are an ideal alternative to hotels.
-Our Aldgate serviced apartments are situated in an affluent area of east London welcomes a high number of business visitors every year.
+Our Aldgate serviced apartments are situated in an affluent area of east London and welcome a high number of business visitors every year.
 This inevitably means there is also an abundance of corporate housing and serviced apartments locally, supporting the ever-fluctuating professional population.

-When you want to stay in Central London, you will find our modern and spacious apartments more than fit the bill.
-Situated close to Shoreditch, Old Street and Hoxton, business and leisure can be conducted easily from our Aldgate serviced apartments.
+When you want to stay in Central London, you will find our modern and spacious apartments of all possible varieties.
+Situated close to Shoreditch, Old Street, and Hoxton, business and leisure can be conducted easily from our Aldgate serviced apartments.

 Some of our top serviced apartments in Aldgate include:

 - Times Square Serviced Apartments